jozefg/drafts/pcf.md

             args binds na = map (VFC . indexArg binds) [0..na - 1]
 ```

+This isn't the most interesting function.
+We have one array of
+arguments to our C function, and then we unbind the body of the FauxC
+function by indexing into this array.
+We then call `realc` which
+transforms our faux-c expression into a block of actual C code.
+All
+that's left to do is bind it up into a C function and call it a day.

 ### Putting It All Together

+Finally, at the end of it all we have a function from expression to
+`Maybe CTranslUnit`, a C program.

 ``` haskell
     compile :: Exp Integer -> Maybe CTranslUnit